 BCUHB runs health and hospital services across the six counties of north Wales with a budget of around £1.2bn.

 The health board's failure to control infections was among the "significant management failings" raised by health and audit watchdogs in June this year.

 Their findings led to the organisation's three most senior figures - the chairman, chief executive and vice-chairman - stepping down.

-The board later confirmed it was taking steps to improve infection control, recruiting extra nurses and seeking expert advice.'Raising awareness'
+The board later confirmed it was taking steps to improve infection control, recruiting extra nurses and seeking expert advice.